hernandp/linkom/readme.md

 *Linkom* is a single-header library containing C code, so it does not require building any LIB or DLL file to be used; any reasonably modern C compiler should handle it.
 The file TESTRUN.C is included for development and testing purposes, it will execute several tests and report which of them failed.

+The library successfully builds and passes tests on:

+* Microsoft Visual C++ 2015
-The library was tested on Windows and Microsoft Visual C++ 2012/2015 compilers only.
+* Microsoft Visual C++ 2012
+* GCC 6.2.0
+* clang 3.8.1

 ## Using the library